Top Ivy League schools: Harvard or Yale? | Top Universities

 Tuition fees

 It’s no secret that higher education at prestigious US universities doesn’t come cheap – but the good news is that the Ivy League schools also tend to offer relatively high levels of financial support.
-At Harvard, undergraduate tuition fees for 2023/24 are set at US$52,659.
+At Harvard, undergraduate tuition fees for 2023/24 were set at US$52,659.
 When additional fees, accommodation, travel and personal expenses are considered, the annual cost of attendance is estimated at $76,763.

-At Yale the figures are similar; undergraduate fees for 2023/24 are $64,700.
+At Yale the figures are similar; undergraduate fees for 2023/24 were $64,700.
 When accommodation and other expenses are accounted for, the total is about $83,880.
 Students will also need to consider the extra cost of securing health insurance.

 At graduate level, fees depend on which graduate school the course is offered by.
 At Harvard’s Graduate School of Arts and Sciences, full tuition fees for 2023/24 are $54,032, and students are advised to budget at least an additional $38,508 per year for living costs.
 Similarly, at Yale’s Graduate School of Arts and Sciences, fees for 2023/24 are $48,300.

 The costs for degrees such as medicine are, as is typical, a little higher.
 Harvard’s Medical School (graduate level only) charges tuition fees of $69,200 for 2023/24.
-And at Harvard Business School, an MBA program will currently cost $74,910 per year, with a total annual budget of $115,638 recommended.
+And at Harvard Business School, an MBA programme will currently cost $74,910 per year, with a total annual budget of $115,638 recommended.

 Yale library